misskey-dev/misskey-hub/src/ns.md

 This seems to be identical to `https://fedibird.com/ns#quoteUri`.
 Misskey also uses `as:quoteUrl` for this but this was not adopted to the ActivityPub specification.
+This is for compatibility with some other ActivityPub programs that operate using this.

 ## `_misskey_reaction`